bartosz-szkolnik/hiragana-teacher/README.md

 A simple tool that will help me learn hiragana and maybe other writing systems.
 At least I hope so.

+You can try out the current version [here](https://hiragana-teacher.vercel.app/).

 Todo:
 - [x] Add better favicon
 - [x] Write a mechanism that will prefer the symbols that the user still has problems with